RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***integer* delay:** The delay in seconds for each sensor request (out of 5).
 The total delay will be 5x this delay value.
 The default value is 0.1 seconds.

-#### Description
-This functions returns a list of 31 values including time stamps and sensor values.
-It requests 5 distinct lists of data and compiles them into one list.
-This function returns data more quickly than individual sensor requests.

 #### Returns
 ***list* sensor data:** A list of length 31 consisted of sensor data.